How to Apply Lipstick Like a Pro

 Gently go over your lips with a soft toothbrush to remove any rough or loose skin.

-When you apply moisturizer to your face, massage a little into your lips as well.
+When applying moisturizer to your face, massage a little into your lips too.
 Don't, however, use lip balm, since this would impair the indelibility of your lip makeup.

 The best base for lipstick is foundation.
-It's full of moisturizing agents, it evens out lip color, helps lipstick stay on longer, and prevents color changes during hot weather—when lipstick gets warm, its base substances separate from its pigment, causing its color to change while you're wearing it.
+It's full of moisturizing agents, it evens out lip color, helps lipstick stay on longer, and prevents color changes during hot weather—heat causes the pigment to separate from the base substances.

 Products sold specifically as "lip primer" are only useful if you're not wearing foundation.

 If you look closely, you'll see that your lips have a natural white contour.
 Use this as a guide when you apply lip liner.
-It doesn’t matter how you apply—whether from left to right, right to left or corner to center—as long as you apply accurately.
+It doesn’t matter in which direction you apply—whether from left to right, right to left, or corner to center—as long as you apply accurately.

 Your lip liner should be the exact same color as your lipstick.
-You may find it difficult to find one that matches peach, apricot or coral toned lipsticks, but an eyebrow pencil in a light, warm brown also does the job.
+You may find it difficult to find one that matches peach, apricot, or coral tones, but an eyebrow pencil in a light, warm brown also does the job.